wttai004/git_workshop/README.md

 **What is Git?**

 Git is a **distributed version control system** that allows you to manage versions of source code or data.
 It's file-type agnostic—you can use it to store codes, mathematica notebooks, latex documents, small data sets, etc. Git lets you create checkpoints (“commits”), compare versions, and recover history.
-It's useful to researchers—[this page](https://gitbookdown.dallasdatascience.com/index.html#why-is-git-important-for-scientists) lists a few examples that hopefully won't sound too familiar to you:
+It's useful to researchers—here are a few examples that hopefully won't sound too familiar to you, referenced from [this page](https://gitbookdown.dallasdatascience.com/index.html#why-is-git-important-for-scientists).

 >Scenario A: You have 5 people collaborating on a single script.
 That script now results in an error after someone changed a few lines over the weekend.
 They have no recollection what was changed. ¯\_(._.)_/¯
 >
 >Scenario B: You joined a new lab, and were given a pipeline/script to modify that dated years back.
 The script is named cool_script_version25000.sh, with few comments.
 Whoever made it has quit academia and is traveling the world, soul searching, and won’t answer emails. ¯\_(._.)_/¯
 >
 >Scenario C: Collaborator BigName wants to know what preprocessing parameters were used in your manuscript from 5 years ago.
 You have since changed multiple parameters in your default processing pipeline. ¯\_(._.)_/¯
+>
+>Scenario D: You finsish up a project and make a backup of the codebase as FINAL, hoping to be over with this.
+But your work goes into review and revision purgatory, and you make a bunch of backup folders to reference its states.
+Before you know it, you have 12 folders all named variations of FINAL_V2_REVISED_REALFINAL_FIXED_MINUS_SIGN that looks like [this comic](https://phdcomics.com/comics/archive/phd101212s.gif) ¯\_(._.)_/¯

 **What is GitHub?**